zopefoundation/RestrictedPython/docs/RestrictedPython4/index.rst

 * Products.PluginIndexes -->
 * five.pt (wrapping some functions and procetion for Chameleon) -->

-Zusätzlich sind in folgenden Add'ons Abhängigkeiten zu RestrictedPython *
+Additionally the folowing add ons have dependencies on RestrictedPython

+* None